When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 Temporal Discounting

 In traditional economics, cost-benefit calculations are the means consumers use to make decisions.
-But what if timing could radically alter these assessments?
+But what if the timing could radically alter these assessments?

 For brands attempting to engage and retain customers, the power of making rewards immediate cannot be overstated.
 How can you seek to reduce the temporal distance between a would-be customer and the value you deliver?

 Look no further than Amazon Prime for confirmation of this principle.
-How many of us would reconsider our desire for a product if we learned two-day shipping was unavailable?
+How many of us would reconsider our desire for a product if we learned that two-day shipping was unavailable?
 In part because of the promise of swift purchase gratification, Prime members spend nearly double what other Amazon customers do.

 Loss Aversion